hryniu555/jquery-auto-builder/README.md

 + `-o` -- the name of the output jquery file.
 By default, jQuery Auto Builder will save a file named *jquery.custom.min.js* or *jquery.custom.js* on the current directory.
 This option does not force directory creation.
 + `-d` -- build jquery in developer mode.
 By default, jQuery Auto Builder builds a minified version of jQuery.
 + `-v` -- Choose the version of jQuery you want to build.
 JQuery Auto Builder only builds the latest stable version of jQuery 1.\* and 2.\*.
-Currently options are:
+Current possible values are:
   + `1` -- Builds jQuery v.1.11.1
   + `2` -- Builds jQuery v.2.1.1